miku86/notes/dom-enlightment.md

 For example, the `body` element is an element node and an instance of the `HTMLBodyElement` interface.

 What you should take away here is that html documents get parsed by a browser and converted into a tree structure of node objects representing a live document.
-The purpose of the DOM is to provide a programatic interface for scripting (removing, adding, replacing, eventing, modifiying) this live document using JavaScript.
+The purpose of the DOM is to provide a programatic interface for scripting (removing, adding, replacing, eventing, modifiying) this live document using JS.

 ## 1.2 Node object types